 - Smoking is prohibited inside Aqualibi except in the place provided for that purpose.

 - Visitors may use lockers.
 Objects are placed in these boxes under the sole responsibility of the visitor.
-The Park may not be held liable for the disappearance, loss, damage or theft of the said objects
+The Park may not be held liable for the disappearance, loss, damage or theft of the said objects.
+For reasons of hygiene, buggies are not allowed in the pool.

 - Cloakroom lockers must be emptied at the end of the day, otherwise their contents will be treated as lost objects.